KURT-NAC/concat-blobs-json/README.md

 # concat-blobs

-simple node app that generates a script based on a combination of blobs, configurable via json.
+simple node app that generates a script based on a combination of blob, configurable via json file.

 #### config example
 ~~~~